jsszhh/Google_Certificate_Capstone/Data-Cleaning-in-MSSQL.md

 ## Step 3 - Boolean columns out of nominal collected data

 I set up code to transform all binary (i.e., boolean) variables from their native qualitative (i.e., string, nominal format) into dummy coded format (i.e., 0 for one condition, 1 for the other).
+I store the new data into new columns, following a general naming convention CLEANED_*variablename*.

 ```
 USE [JACK_CAPSTONE]